 The most important step you can take in becoming a thought leader is showing up consistently and actually providing value.
 Every time someone sees one of your posts or interactions, understand that it may be their first ever impression of you and you want it to be great from the start.

-Once you’ve become active in the online communities where your audience hangs out, you can begin figuring out what their pain points are and what online course topic would best serve them.
+Once you’ve become active in the online communities, you can begin figuring out what you your audience’s pain points are and what online course topic would best serve them.

-Once you’ve got an idea of what you’re struggling with, make a list of potential course ideas you can create based on those topics.
-Try to get nine or ten to work with on the list.
+Once you’ve got an idea of what you’re struggling with, make a list of potential good online course ideas you can create based on those topics.
+Try to get nine or 10 to work with on the list.

 Instead, narrow it down.

-Create a course on how to train an adult rescue dog.
-Or how to house train a puppy when you’ve got a full-time job.
-Or how to potty train a older dog with a bell.
+Create a course on how to train an adult rescue dog, how to house train a puppy when you’ve got a full-time job, or how to potty train an older dog with a bell.

-All of those topics are more narrow and help solve a specific pain point, which is what people are most likely going to be looking for.
+All of those topics are more narrow and help solve a specific pain point.

-An online course should be a shortcut to an outcome, and you’re better off if that outcome is a tangible change your audience will be able to notice.
-Sure, it’d be great to make them an expert on all things dog training, but if you're instead giving them a focused course that will help them leash train their rescue dog in five weeks that will be a lot more valuable to them.
+A good online course idea is a shortcut to an outcome.
+And you’re better off if that outcome is a tangible change.
+Sure, it’d be great to make your students an expert on all things dog training.
+However, if you give them a focused course that will help them leash train their rescue dog in five weeks, that single improvement will be more valuable to them than a vague overview.

-Don’t make your audience wade through a bunch of information that isn’t relevant to them or their struggles to get to the good stuff.
+In other words: Don’t make your audience wade through a bunch of information that isn’t relevant to them.

 To stick with our dog training example, going four deep might look a little something like this:

-It can be tricky going four deep, so let's look at another example.
+Let’s look at another example.
 Now let’s pretend you want to teach people how to create a blog.
-Here’s how I'd go four deep:
+Here’s how we’d go four deep.
+How to create: